-One problem is that banks, consumers, and merchants don’t always speak the same language when it comes to fraud.
-For consumers, fraud can be a catch-all term that refers to a wide range of complaints or issues they may have with transactions, many of which might not fall under the legal definition of fraud.
-In the realm of merchant chargebacks, we talk about “true fraud” and “friendly fraud,” two very different things that aren’t as closely related as their descriptors might suggest.
+One problem is that banks, customers, and merchants don’t always speak the same language when it comes to fraud.
+For customers, fraud can be a catch-all term that refers to a wide range of complaints or issues they may have with transactions, many of which might not fall under the legal definition of fraud.
+In the realm of merchant chargebacks, we talk about “true fraud” and “friendly fraud,” two very different things that aren’t as closely related as their names might suggest.

-Untangling the many varieties of fraud can get complicated, especially when merchants are trying to make sense of their chargeback data for analytic purposes.
-It can be helpful to know how fraud claims are handled on the bank’s end, and what to expect in terms of timelines and actions they are likely to take.
+Untangling the many varieties of fraud can get complicated, especially when merchants are trying to make sense of their chargeback data for analytical purposes.
+It can be helpful to know how fraud claims are handled on the bank’s end, what sort of timeline to expect, and what actions they are likely to take.

-- True fraud is when a fraudster steals a cardholder’s payment card credentials and uses it to make a purchase without their knowledge or permission.
+- True fraud is when a fraudster steals a cardholder’s payment credentials and uses them to make a purchase.

 - Friendly fraud, also known as chargeback fraud or credit card dispute fraud, is when a cardholder disputes a transaction and receives a chargeback based on false claims.